-RAID Data Recovery can be one of the most optimistic scenarios for data recovery, even when one hard drive has suffered from mechanical failure.
-If you do find yourself with a failed hard drive (or two) from a RAID 1 or 5 array, ECO Data Recovery can restore or recover your RAID, SAN, NAS, Snap Server.
+RAID Data Recovery can be one of the most optimistic scenarios for data recovery, even when a hard drive has suffered from mechanical failure.
+If you do find yourself with a failed hard drive (or two) from a RAID 1 or 5 array, ECO Data Recovery can recover your RAID, SAN, NAS, or Snap Server.
 We run multiple, terabyte capable servers to tackle the larger RAID’S that arrive here for RAID data recovery.

 (Never Re-initialize your RAID array!)

 Utilizing custom software and hardware solutions, ECO Data Recovery is the ONLY choice for your vital data.
 Don’t be misled by companies that offer on-site or worse, remote recovery options if one of the drives have suffered from a mechanical failure.
 Before any utilities are run against a RAID, any physical issues must be overcome and all of the disks must be cloned sector by sector.
 (This is providing that all of the hard drives in the RAID array are in good working condition.)
 Anything less is possibly an irreparable accident waiting to happen.
 Just one foul up and ALL of your data can be lost.
 We have recovered RAID’s that have been at many of our competitors labs.

 RAID 0, 1, 5, 10